wijnandb/15-a-day/content/books/practical-programming-for-strength-training.md

 ## Key Takeaways

-1. **Progressive Overload:** The cornerstone of strength training, emphasizing gradual increases in stress to facilitate adaptation and growth.
+1. **Progressive Overload**: The cornerstone of strength training, emphasizing gradual increases in stress to facilitate adaptation and growth.

-2. **Periodization:** Understanding the importance of structuring training cycles to optimize performance and recovery over time.
+2. **Periodization**: Understanding the importance of structuring training cycles to optimize performance and recovery over time.

-3. **Individualization:** Adapting programs to the lifter’s age, experience, and goals to maximize training efficiency and effectiveness.
+3. **Individualization**: Adapting programs to the lifter’s age, experience, and goals to maximize training efficiency and effectiveness.

-4. **Recovery:** Highlighting the critical role of rest and nutrition in a successful strength training program.
+4. **Recovery**: Highlighting the critical role of rest and nutrition in a successful strength training program.

-5. **Training Phases:** Differentiation between novice, intermediate, and advanced programming strategies, facilitating continual progression.
+5. **Training Phases**: Differentiation between novice, intermediate, and advanced programming strategies, facilitating continual progression.

 ## Recommendation